 This MoU shall enter into effect on the date of its signing.

 This MoU shall be concluded for an unlimited period of time.
-If either party intends to terminate this MoU, it should endeavor to provide at least 30 days prior written notice to the other party.
+If either party intends to terminate this MoU, it should endeavour to provide at least 30 days prior written notice to the other party.

 Annex